Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-vmss-rhel/README.md

 If your deployment fails due to any reason (like the ones mentioned above), make sure you delete the whole resource group so that you are not charged for any of the resources deployed so far before failure occurred.
 In case of successful deployment, follow the same process of deleting the resource group created by the template and related resources (if created in other resource groups) to optimize Azure cost.
 Note that if you want to keep any resources in the resource group, you can delete other resources manually which does not have dependencies on the resources that you do not want to delete.
 Once your resources are deleted make sure you log into your RHSM account and remove the system you registered for the deployment of the template, so that you do not hit the "Maximum Enabled Entitlement Quantity" (if you have set any).
 You can remove the registered system under the *Systems* section in the Red Hat portal.

-`Tags: JBoss, Red Hat, EAP 7.2, EAP 7.3, Cluster, Load Balancer, RHEL 7.7, RHEL 8.0, Azure, Azure VMSS, Java EE`
+`Tags: JBoss, Red Hat, EAP 7.2, EAP 7.3, Cluster, Load Balancer, RHEL 7.7, RHEL 8.0, RHEL 8.4, Azure, Azure VMSS, Java EE`

 ## Support